-a) the indicator bits are all set to 1;

-b) the completed block number is set to the next in sequence;

-c) the acknowledged block number will correspond to the latest received ACU.
+- a) the indicator bits are all set to 1; - b) the blocked-completed sequence number is set to the next in sequence; - c) the block-acknowledged sequence number will correspond to the latest received ACU.

 Upon resynchronization, a terminal may receive an ACU with an acknowledged block number which differs from that expected.
 All messages sent in unacknowledged blocks should be retransmitted.